 One Elementary School is Changing Where Wellness Starts: Allamanda "Healthyville"

-is pioneering programs to improve the lives of students and families – programs that include yoga balls to replace chairs in the classroom, stationary bikes in the library, an outdoor “loop” track, and healthy vending machines – just to name a few.
+In Palm Beach Gardens, Florida, one elementary school is paving the way for the future of health and wellness in school districts across the nation.
+Allamanda Elementary School is pioneering programs to improve the lives of students and families – programs that include yoga balls to replace chairs in the classroom, stationary bikes in the library, an outdoor “loop” track, and healthy vending machines – just to name a few.
 Next on the list is a putting green course and a tennis court, according to Deborah Feinsinger, the Health & Wellness Choice Program Coordinator.

 Ms. Feinsinger set out on a quest five years ago.
 She went to the school’s Principal, Marilu Garcia, with the idea to start a running club.
 One year prior, Feinsinger began to run regularly.
 “The feeling I received when I crossed the finish line was the most amazing feeling.
 It’s like euphoria.
 I accomplished something.
 I set my goal, and I reached that goal.
 And then, getting that medal was like no other feeling I’ve ever had,” said Feinsinger.

 Given Florida’s heat, especially in the beginning of the school year, Principal Garcia was a bit skeptical as to whether or not any children would want to participate in an outdoor running club – if it were even safe, at that.
 She did, however, agree to give it a shot.

 It all began with Walk Now for Autism Speaks, an annual family event in downtown West Palm Beach.
 Principal Garcia was at the finish line when her students, student families, and staff members came across the finish line.
 Principal Garcia witnessed the fierce look of determination on the faces of many of her students.
 The feeling of a shared sense of accomplishment for Garcia when her students received their medals was so compelling that she was driven to do something more.